MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/03/devtools-100.md

 <!-- Title: Head to the new DevTools repo on GitHub to send ideas, feedback, suggestions, and bugs -->
 <!-- Subtitle: You can file feedback, ask questions, and have discussions about DevTools in our GitHub repo. -->

-We're excited to announce the new [MicrosoftEdge/DevTools](https://github.com/MicrosoftEdge/DevTools) repo on GitHub!
+We're excited to announce the new [MicrosoftEdge > DevTools](https://github.com/MicrosoftEdge/DevTools) repo on GitHub!
 This new repo is a place for our community of developers to send us ideas, feedback, suggestions, and tips to improve DevTools.
 We're eager to discuss with you how DevTools can better serve your needs and meet the challenges you face every day in building great web experiences.

 ![The DevTools feedback repo.](devtools-100-images/devtools-feedback-repo.png)

-Head to [our repo on GitHub](https://github.com/MicrosoftEdge/DevTools) to become a part of the Edge DevTools community.
+Head to our DevTools repo at GitHub to become a part of the Edge DevTools community.

 <!-- ====================================================================== -->